Key Points:

 3. Be familiar with the dress codes.

 It is said that your employer must avoid unlawful discrimination in requiring you and other workers to dress or modify your personal appearance in a particular way.
-It doesn't mean that your employer is prohibited to impose but their imposition of dress code should not directly discriminate you or indirectly discriminate other employees.
+It doesn't mean that your employer is prohibited to impose dress code but their imposition of dress code should not directly discriminate you or indirectly discriminate other employees.
 If the dress code is applied more strictly to one sex than the other, this could be direct discrimination.
 Remember that dress code should be applicable for both women and men, such as ‘business dress' or ‘casual clothes'.

 4. Be aware on how you are managed and appraised.